jorgecotillo/green_light_health/README.md

 # Near Vision of Product (iteration one):

+Green Light Health App will serve businesses and consumers to prevent the spread of illnesses.
+It will provide a health declaration to end-user consumers which, upon completion, businesses can use to verify their risk level before allowing them into their locations.
+The app will use forms of consumer contact tracing to supplement the health declarations when they may be exposed to a pathogen before showing signs of illness.

+The development team's infrastructure will include scripted environment creation, automated testing, continuous integration, and continous delivery for all components.
+This will expedite the delivery rate of product increments and increase the efficiency of the development team to help further this product's cause.

 # Far Vision of Product:

 Green Light Health App helps businesses prevent spread of illness in their locations